Skip to main content

 Dr Richard Roebuck

-College positions: Official Fellow, Joint Director of Studies in Engineering, Tutor, Acting Senior Treasurer of the Boat Club
+College positions: Official Fellow, Director of Studies in Engineering (Part IA and IB), Tutor, Acting Senior Treasurer of the Boat Club

 Dr Richard Roebuck is Director of Studies for Engineering Part IA and IB.
 He also runs the Dyson Centre for Engineering Design in the Department of Engineering.